Involvement Awards

 This award recognizes a registered student organization that is classified as UNIVERSITY-SPONSORED and overall exemplifies UF’s Division of Student Life mission: The University of Florida Division of Student Life champions meaningful experiences that foster community connection, career design and lifelong wellbeing.
 The organization must demonstrate the positive impact it has made on its members, its host department/university unit, and the UF community through the intentional development and engagement of its activities, service, resources, and events.

-- Impact on the campus community
+- Show the impact on the campus community

-- Leadership opportunities provided through membership
+- Explain leadership opportunities provided through membership

 This award recognizes a registered student organization that is classified as GENERAL and overall exemplifies UF’s Division of Student Life mission: The University of Florida Division of Student Life champions meaningful experiences that foster community connection, career design and lifelong wellbeing.
 The organization must demonstrate the positive impact is made on its members and the UF community through the intentional development and engagement of its activities, service, resources, and events.

-- Impact on the campus community
+- Show the impact on the campus community

-- Leadership opportunities provided through membership
+- Explain leadership opportunities provided through membership

 This award recognizes the outstanding contributions of a student organization advisor to a student organization.
 Student Engagement will personally invite the student organization’s advisor if they are selected to receive the award.
 The student organization will also be notified before the award ceremony.

-- Impact on the organization
+- Showcase the Advisor's impact on the organization

 - Must serve as an advisor for the organization for at least two years continuously